gizlang/gizlings/patches/README.md

 # No Peeking! :-)

-Welcome to the ziglings/patches directory.
-This is how ziglings is tested.
+Welcome to the gizlings/patches directory.
+This is how gizlings is tested.

 The patches fix the broken exercises so that they work again, which means the answers are here, so no peeking!